 At Man Group, we believe in the Python Ecosystem and have been trading Machine Learning based systems since early 2014.

-In July, we had the pleasure of welcoming Matt Crosby, postdoctoral researcher at the Leverhulme Centre for the Future of Intelligence at Imperial College London, and Tom Rainforth, postdoctoral researcher in statistical ML at the University of Oxford, to the London Machine Learning Meetup.
+In August, we had the pleasure of welcoming Edward Grefenstette, research scientist at Facebook AI Research, and Wang-Zhou Dai, research associate in the Department of Computing at Imperial College London, to the London Machine Learning Meetup.